rashminayakmdb/MongoDBAtlas-PowerApps-PowerAutomateUseCase/README.md

 # Execution
   1. Click on the Application created in Power Apps.
   2. Enter the User Details in the form.
+  3. Click on Save, wait for the Success Message.
+  4. Click on Submit, It will popup a message saying "Please fill in all details and Upload your passport as a pdf before clicking on Submit".
+This is because all the fields and the document is a mandatory before the form is submitted.
-  3. Upload the Passport document.
+  5. Upload the Passport document.
-  4. Click on Submit, wait for the Success Message.
+  6. Click on Submit, wait for the Success Message.
-  5. Go to the Atlas collection, there should be an entry made with the details entered in the form.
+  7. Go to the Atlas collection, there should be an entry made with the details entered in the form.
-  6. Go to Azure Blob Storage, it must have the file that is uploaded through the Power Apps.
+  8. Go to Azure Blob Storage, it must have the file that is uploaded through the Power Apps.
-  7. Go to Power Automate, Wait for the trigger to get started.(usually takes 1-2 minutes to start the flow).
+  9. Go to Power Automate, Wait for the trigger to get started.(usually takes 1-2 minutes to start the flow).
-  8. Wait for the flow to complete.
+  10. Wait for the flow to complete.
 If the form details matches with the uploaded document.You should receive a mail saying Validation is Successful.
 Else you should receive a Validation failure email.